greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 > **Note** The `gp_resgroup_memory_query_fixed_mem` server configuration parameter is enforced only when resource group-based resource management is active.

-Specifies a fixed amount of memory reserved for all queries in a resource group.
+Specifies a fixed amount of memory -- in MB -- reserved for all queries in a resource group **for the scope of a session**.
 When this parameter is set to `0` -- the default -- the `MEMORY_LIMIT` resource group attribute determines this memory limit instead.

 While `MEMORY LIMIT` applies to queries across sessions, `gp_resgroup_memory_query_fixed_mem` overrides that limit at a session level.
 Thus, you can use this configuration parameter to adjust query memory budget for a particular session, on an ad hoc basis.